 You can trust CU Denver to provide an education that will prepare you to be the professional schools seek and children deserve.
 Inclusive classrooms require teachers who are well-prepared and ready to work with children of all abilities in general classrooms including students with serious emotional disability and specific learning disabilities.
 We take our leadership role seriously and are committed to graduating the most qualified ABA certified professionals.
 Additionally, CU Denver’s School of Education and Human Development is counted among U.S. News & World Report’s “Best Graduate Schools,” making us one of the top education schools in the country.

-CU Denver’s BCBA/BCaBA®’s courses comprise a seven-course sequence of 3-credit hour, fully-online courses, taught by experienced CU Denver BCBA instructors.
-ABA certificate students will complete a total of 315 required class hours distributed among the BACB®’s 5th Edition Task List areas.
+CU Denver’s ABA courses comprise a seven-course sequence of 3-credit hour, fully-online courses, taught by experienced CU Denver BCBA instructors.
+ABA certificate students will complete the required class hours distributed among the BACB®’s 6th Edition Task List areas.

-Cohorts that begin with the first course (SPED 5450) start in January and July.
+Cohorts that begin with the first course (SPED 5450) start every/other semester.

 SPED 5450: Introduction to ABA and Terminology

 SPED 5480: ABA Advanced Data and Behavioral Plans and Applications

 Required Credits for Completion:21 Credits

 I. Confirm you are applying for a School of Education & Human Development certificate